 Visit the beautiful island of Ko Chang and stay with a local Thai family in a traditional house built over the water.
 You'll snorkel in a national park and learn to fish for squid in the evening.
 A second day gives you time to sunbathe, swim, or kayak.

 Chiang Mai is one of Thailand's must-visit locations in the picturesque north.
-You can ride elephants at an animal sanctuary, take a Thai cooking class and shop for ingredients at the market, and walk around this 700-year-old city.
+You can swim with elephants at an animal sanctuary, take a Thai cooking class and shop for ingredients at the market, and walk around this 700-year-old city.

 Bangkok City Tour